confirmedcode/CloudFormation/README.md

 Run in `Base` region.
 This is the Main publicly facing server that hosts the website and API for clients.

-### After Completion

-Go to EC2 Console, Load Balancers, Main Load Balancer, Listeners, Add Listener, HTTP:80 redirect to HTTPS:443.
-Save.
-This step is not currently supported by CloudFormation.

 ## 4-Base-Renewer.yml

 Run in `Base` region.
 This is the Renewer server, which updates user subscriptions every day against Stripe, iTunes, and Google Play to ensure subscriptions are correctly set to active or inactive.